fabianommoraes/typescript-drag-drop/README.md

-# Next.js Complete Fullstack App
+# Drag and Drop Typescript/OOP project

 How to run locally: